StratifyLabs/StratifyBlog/content/stratifylabs/2019-04-29-Why-your-firmware-is-behind-schedule.md

 **Hardware Design Errors**

 The best firmware engineers to deal with these are the ones that have a solid harware background and can understand the schematic and its implications on the firmware.
-If possible, your firmware engineers should be included in the hardware design process and given the chance to review the proposed design.
+Firmware engineers should be included in the hardware design process and given the chance to review the proposed design to ensure debugging hardware will be as simple as possible.

-Another good way to mitigate these errors is to develop the firmware on known good hardware (as in off-the-shelf development boards) then port the firmware over to experimental hardware.
+Another good way to mitigate these errors is to develop the firmware on known, working hardware (as in off-the-shelf development boards) then port the firmware over to experimental hardware.
 So you have:

 - Experimental firmware on known-working hardware (isolate firmware issues)
 - Known-working firmware on experimental hardware (isolate hardware issues)

 **Manufacturing Errors**

-Even if the design is correct, manufacturing prototypes is prone to error.
+Even if the design is correct, manufacturing errors can and do occur.
 The manufacturer can misunderstand the documents.
 The distributor can put the wrong parts in the bag.
 The PCB fabrication process itself can be erroneous.

+> I mention the above issues because I have personally seen them happen.
+Some errors are avoidable and some are not.
+So you need to be prepared to deal with them.

 It is usually left to the firmware engineers to come across these errors and figure out exactly what went wrong.
-Again, having firmware engineers that understand hardware is critical.
+Again, having firmware engineers that understand hardware helps a lot.

 Also, building more than one board in a batch of prototypes can be helpful.
 If only one board is having problems, that usually points to a PCB assembly/fabrication error.
-If all the boards have an identical problem, that usually means a design error or a manufacturer misunderstood the design.
+If all the boards have an identical problem, that is usually a design error.

 **Firmware Errors**

 When programming a microcontroller, the chip doesn't do anything at all until it is programmed.
 Sometimes it is a challenge just to get the board to accept firmware (due to the above error types).
 Once the firmware is loaded, how the firmware interacts with the hardware can cause the firmware to stall or crash or behave in unexpected (and baffling) ways.

-The best approach is a layered, methodical approach.
-Firmware engineers start by getting low-level drivers working.
-Many times these drivers are provided by the microcontroller manufacturer (many times these provided drivers have bugs).
+The best way to minimize tricky-to-solve firmware errors is to take a layered approach.
+Start by getting low-level drivers working.
+Many times these drivers are provided by the microcontroller manufacturer (many times these drivers have bugs).
 Each driver should be unit-tested and working robustly before developing the next layer of firmware.

-After the drivers are done, middleware and helper libraries are integrated.
+After the drivers are done, you can develop middleware and helper libraries.
 If these are not known to be stable and reliable, unit testing should be done on these as well (preferably on known-working hardware).
+They should also be integration tested with the low-level drivers as applicable.

 Lastly, the application is developed.
 If everything below the application is well tested, the development goes much more smoothly because experimental code is limited to the application layer.

-Even with this approach, firmware engineers need to constantly be thinking about how resources are being utilized in order to avoid tricky memory bugs and achieve real-time performance.
+Even with this approach, firmware engineers need to constantly be thinking about how resources are being utilized in order to avoid tricky memory bugs and achieve the desired real-time performance.

 > **Compared to Software** Software is so much easier to develop because it is always running on known-working hardware.
 Also, the operating system provides robust and comprehensive tools for running threads, interacting with devices, storing and retrieving data from the filesystem, managing memory, and debugging.
-So out of the box, software starts with the application where firmware starts with third party code and libraries and require source-code integration.
+So out of the box, software starts with the application on top of a well-tested operating system while firmware starts with debugging the hardware design then building the code from source.

 **Putting it Together**